 What is hedging language and why is it important?

-This is the first of three lessons about Hedging Language.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Hedging Language.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the overall concept of hedging language in academia